 Following are the fonts I advise you steer well clear of for general copy.

 Allerta Stencil | Black Ops One | Cabin Sketch | Cody Star | Creepster | Emily’s Candy | Hitchcut | Londrina | UnifrakturMaguntia | VT323

 Architect’s Daughter | Berkshire Swash | Chewy | Coming Soon | Crafty Girls | Dr. Sugiyama | Gochi Hand | Knewave | Lobster | Over the Rainbow | Princess Sofia | Schoolbell | Shadows into Light | Sniglet | Special Elite | Sunday | Vampiro One | Miscellaneous | Anonymous Pro

 Crushed | Germania One | Glass Antiqua | Graduate | Limelight | Megrim | Pirou | Ribeye | Rye | Sifonn Outline | Special Elite | Sunday

-- You always want to maintain legibility, because if no one can read your stuff, you’ve just wasted your time designing.
+- Always maintain legibility.
+If no one can read your stuff, you have just wasted your time designing.

-- When choosing a font for your logo don’t follow trends too heavily or your precious logo will date .
+- Don’t follow trends too heavily when choosing a font for your logo.
+Believe me, your precious logo will date.

-- Use brand appropriate fonts.
-If you have a style guide, adhere to it.
-If you don’t have one, create one.
-Choose fonts that reflect your brand personality.
+- If you have a style guide, stick to it.
+If not, then you can create one in Canva.
+Choose appropriate fonts that reflect your brand personality.